How long will my battery backup power my equipment?

 • Can I add more devices to my RemotePro system without increasing the panels and batteries?

 You may need to add additional panels or batteries in order to allow new equipment to be introduced.
-You can calculate it by going to: “https://tyconsystems.wpenginepowered.com/calculators” You will input your new total power draw, peak sunlight ...
+You can calculate it by going to: “https://tyconsystems.wpenginepowered.com/calculators” Input your new total power draw, peak sunlight hours and any ...

 • Grounding a RemotePro and UPSPro system